stootaghaj/GISET/README.md

 2. MOS: The Mean Opinion Score (MOS) information is provided together with some plots lined to MOS ratings.   - Image Quality in 5-point ACR scale (VQ_EC)

-3. Plots and Metrics: the results of objective metrics are provided in frame level as well video level together with some scatter plots of each metric and subjective results.
+3. Plots and Metrics: the results of objective metrics are provided together with some scatter plots of each metric and subjective results (some results will be released upon acceptance of the paper).
 The plot and frame-level information of metrics will be uploaded in few days.

 4. Materials: the raw reference frames and encoded frames are provided in PNG format.